A bit more about me

 I create thought-provoking, richly layered mixed media paintings that explore emotional and spiritual journeys.
 Paintings may be inspired by the endless variety of colours, shapes and textures found in nature, a memory, a line from a poem or song, inspirational prose or a bible verse.
 Work can be born out of prayer or become a prayer and meditation, expressing what cannot be put into words.

-Working as a counsellor and running writers’ and creativity groups has shown me that creativity can help us to process our memories, thoughts and feelings and gain a new perspective.
+My previous work as a counsellor and running writers’ and creativity groups has shown me that creativity can help us to process our memories, thoughts and feelings and gain a new perspective.
 Art can enable us to connect with our inner world, spiritual reality and each other.

-I believe that all work has an auto-biographical element, as it will be influenced by my thoughts, moods, feelings and experiences.
+I believe that all my work has an auto-biographical element, as it will be influenced by my thoughts, moods, feelings and experiences.
 In addition, you as the viewer will bring your own story and perceptions.
-I love that a piece of abstract art can have multiple interpretations and speak to people in different ways.
+I love that a piece of art can have multiple interpretations and speak to people in different ways.

 I am fascinated by the natural world.
 There is mystery, revelation and evidence of design everywhere.
 Celtic Christians used to speak about nature as “God’s big book” – and there is a lot to “read” right on our doorstep if we just pay attention.